nationalparkservice/NPS_EML_Script/README.md

 2) Internet access: for downloading software and packages.
 A strong internet connection is necessary, particularly if you have taxonomic information as EMLassemblyline will use scientific names to reach out to ITIS and/or GBIF to populate taxonomic coverage fields from Kingdom down to species (and beyond).

-3) Software: R (and probably Rstudio) installed on your computer.
+3) Software: R (and probably RStudio) installed on your computer.
 These are both available in Software Center.
 See the [R Advisory Group's website](https://doimspp.sharepoint.com/sites/nps-nrss-imdiv/SitePages/R-Adv.aspx) for more information.
-You will also need to install the R package [EMLassemblyline](https://github.com/EDIorg/EMLassemblyline) from github as well as some other packages from CRAN:
+You will also need to install the R package [EMLassemblyline](https://github.com/EDIorg/EMLassemblyline) from GitHub as well as some other packages from CRAN:

 ```r
 install.packages(c("devtools", "lubridate", "tidyverse", "stringr")